-Panel of Judges
+Panel of Judges for the 2017 Awards

 Ms. Botsford's screenwriting credits include Star Trek: The Next Generation, Spiral Zone and a variety of children’s series for CBS, NBC and independent networks.
 As a visual effects director, she has enjoyed the opportunity to play techno junkie while telling people like George Clooney how to stand in front of a green screen.
 She has produced multiple series for television, such as the CBS series Harts of the West and Nightgames.
 Her theatrical credits include visual effects directing and supervision for a wide variety of films, including Nightmare of Elm Street VI, Tank Girl, From Dusk Til Dawn, Terminator 2 and many independent films.
 As associate producer for D.I.C.
 Enterprises and then later as VP of Family Programming for Kushner-Locke, she produced over 1,000 hours of animation for shows that included Inspector Gadget, Heathcliff, M*A*S*K Force, Spiral Zone and the Columbia/Tristar film Pound Puppies & the Legend of Big Paw.
 Most recently, Ms. Botsford created and executive-produced the science fiction web series Epilogue, a Missouri State University production.
 She has also served as executive producer on the Electronic Arts SF short Apollo, which was a recent selection at the Athens (Greece) International Science Fiction Film Festival.